pyeventsourcing/eventsourcing/docs/topics/projection.rst

     max_tracking_id = 0

     with DCBApplicationSubscription(app, gt=max_tracking_id, topics=()) as subscription:
-        for tagged_event, tracking in subscription:
+        for event, tracking in subscription:
             # Process the event and record new state with tracking information.
             subscription.stop()  # ...so we can continue with the examples